Janet Flanner: Post-war

-She covered the Suez crisis, the Soviet invasion of Hungary, and the strife in Algeria which led to the rise of Charles de Gaulle.
+She covered the Suez crisis, the Soviet invasion of Hungary, and the strife in Algeria which helped the return to power of Charles de Gaulle.

 Awards and recognitions

 In 1948, Flanner was made a knight of Legion d'Honneur.

 In 1958, Flanner was awarded an honorary doctorate by Smith College.

-In 1966. she won the U.S. National Book Award in the Arts and Letters category for her Paris Journal, 1944–1965.
-Extracts of her Paris Journal were turned into a piece for chorus and orchestra by composer Ned Rorem.
+In 1966 she won the U.S. National Book Award in the Arts and Letters category for her Paris Journal, 1944–1965.
+Extracts of her Paris Journal were adapted as a piece for chorus and orchestra by composer Ned Rorem.

-In 1971, she was the third guest during the infamous verbal scuffle between Gore Vidal and Norman Mailer on The Dick Cavett Show, getting in between the two after a drunken Mailer started insulting his fellow guests and their host.

-In 2019, Park Tudor School — the school that formed after Tudor Hall for Girls (Flanner's alma mater) merged with a nearby boys school — posthumously awarded her their prestigious "distinguished alumni award."
-The school's fine arts department also created a speaker series in her name, titled the "Janet Flanner Visiting Artist Series."
+In 2019, Park Tudor School — the coed successor to the Tudor Hall for Girls (Flanner's alma mater) — posthumously awarded her their prestigious "distinguished alumni award".
+The school's fine arts department created a speaker series in her name, titled the Janet Flanner Visiting Artist Series.

-Marriage and personal life
+Personal life

-In 1918, she married William "Lane" Rehm, a friend she had met while at the University of Chicago.
-He was then an artist in New York City, and she later admitted that she married him to get out of Indianapolis.
+In 1918, Flanner married William "Lane" Rehm, a friend she had met while at the University of Chicago.
+He was working as an artist in New York City, and she later admitted that she married him to get out of Indianapolis.
 The marriage lasted for only a few years and they divorced amicably in 1926.
 Rehm was supportive of Flanner's career until his death.

-In 1918, the same year she married her husband, she met Solita Solano in Greenwich Village, and the two became lifelong lovers, although both became involved with other lovers throughout their relationship.
+In 1918, the same year she married her husband, she met Solita Solano in Greenwich Village.
+The two women became lifelong lovers, although both also became involved with other lovers throughout their relationship.
 Solano was drama editor for the New-York Tribune, and also wrote for National Geographic.

-In 1932 she fell in love with Noël Haskins Murphy, an American singer who lived in a village just outside Paris.
+In 1932 Flanner fell in love with Noël Haskins Murphy, an American singer who lived in a village just outside Paris.
 They had a short-lived romance.
 This did not affect her relationship with Solano.

 Flanner lived in Paris with Solano, who put away her own literary aspirations to be Flanner's personal secretary.
-Even though the relationship was not monogamous, they lived together for over 50 years.
+They lived together for more than 50 years, but their relationship was not monogamous.
+In 1940, Flanner met Natalia Danesi Murray; their romance lasted until Flanner's death in 1978, though Flanner always had several relationships at a time.
+"You complain that I have three wives and the truth is, as you know, that I also have a husband, The New Yorker," Flanner once wrote to Murray.

-She was a frequent visitor to Los Angeles because her mother, Mary Flanner, lived at 530 East Marigold St. in Altadena with her sister, poet Hildegarde Flanner, and brother-in-law, Frederick Monhoff.
+Flanner frequently visited Los Angeles, where her mother Mary Flanner lived at 530 East Marigold St. in Altadena with her sister, poet Hildegarde Flanner, and brother-in-law, Frederick Monhoff.